FTL-Hyperspace/FTL-Hyperspace/README.md

 # FTL-Hyperspace
 Hyperspace -- A binary mod for FTL: Faster than Light

-# Platforms
+# Installation
-## Windows & Linux/Steamdeck
-Window, Linux and Steamdeck are nativly supportet.
-All their individual Installation guide can be found on the [FTL Hyperspace page](https://ftl-hyperspace.github.io/FTL-Hyperspace/).
-The latest version of Hyperspace can be found on its [release page](https://github.com/FTL-Hyperspace/FTL-Hyperspace/releases/latest).
+The installation guides for all platforms can be found on the [FTL Hyperspace page](https://ftl-hyperspace.github.io/FTL-Hyperspace/).
+The latest version of Hyperspace can be found on the [release page](https://github.com/FTL-Hyperspace/FTL-Hyperspace/releases/latest).
-## MacOS
-Mac users, please go to [this](https://github.com/The-Dumb-Dino/Dinos-Hyperspace-Wrapper-for-Mac) repository and read the installation instructions there.
-It is our recommended method to run Hyperspace on MacOS.

 # Building
 ## Windows